catherinegomes/python-api-challenge/README.md

 # Python API Challenge - WeatherPy

 A minimum of 500 unique (non-repeat) cities were sampled based on latitude and longitude to assess weather conditions.
-Analysis with plotly is avalable to [view](WeatherPy_with_plotly.ipynb).
+Analysis with plotly is available to [view](WeatherPy_with_plotly.ipynb).
 Version with matplotlib is available to [view](WeatherPy.ipynb).
 To determine if weather conditions differ at the equator, the following plots were generated:

 **Latitude vs. Max Temperature** <br/>
 Cities located between the latitudes of -20 to 12 report the most elevated temperatures with 75 degrees Fahrenheit and above.